Tabs

 D-Link DWA-556 ($55)

 The DWA-556 is a high-end wireless adapter with a stellar reputation in the Hackintoshing community for being easy to set up.
-It has the standard set of WiFi features, including support for 802.11n (the fastest wireless standard) and WPA2 security.
-Like all of the other cards on this list, this adapter works out of the box.
+It has the standard set of WiFi features, including support for 802.11n (the second fastest wireless standard, after 802.11ac) and WPA2 security.
+Like all of the other cards on this list, this adapter works out of the box, on Snow Leopard, Lion, Mountain Lion, and Mavericks.

 The DWA-556 has mostly been discontinued, and costs nearly twice as much as most mainstream wireless adapters.
 Since it's a relatively old model, it only supports a single wireless frequency band.
 Being able to work on multiple bands can make your computer connect to your router a tiny bit faster, as long as your router supports multiple frequency bands as well.
 Most people really won't care about this, but if you're a networking enthusiast, the DWA-556's single range might be too limiting for you.
 Still, if you're looking for a proven way to get WiFi on your Hackintosh, the DWA-556 is a safe bet.